aadittambe/aadittambe/README.md

 Before the Howard Center began the project, I played a crucial role in narrowing down the project idea.
 I spent a month analyzing federal OSHA complaint records related to COVID-19.
 This analysis later led to the data findings that were at the center of the investigative project.

 The initial analysis can be found in [this](/osha_analysis/osha_analysis.rmd) markdown.

+### Python script to Google search quick-and-dirty addresses and return formatted addresses
+For a Howard Center investigation, we needed to find city names of establishment we had names, street addresses and states for.
+I wrote a tool automated the search process for the most part using Python and Selenium.
+We manually filled in addresses for instances where this function did not return a result.
+The Python script passes a broke address through Google, and returns a formatted string from the search.

+More about the script can be found [here](google-addresses), and the script can be found [here](google-addresses/addresses.py).

 ### Analysis of 2021 census data
 *Capital News Service* — **R for data analysis**